karthikeyaparunandi/karthikeyaparunandi.github.io/pages/books.md

  <details>
     <summary><u>The Beginning of the Infinity by David Deutsch</u></summary>

-    <p> This is one gold mine of a book that keeps on giving me exciting insights in each re-read, mainly at the intersection of epistemology and modern physics.
-I can never forget how the concept of fallibilism in this book shook my world view that justified beliefs/universal truths exist, and made me firmly internalize that theories are all there is within the vast body of human knowledge.
+    <p> This is one gold mine of a book at the intersection of epistemology and modern physics.
+I can never forget how the concept of fallibilism in this book challenged my world view that justified beliefs/universal truths exist, and made me firmly internalize that theories are all there is within the vast body of human knowledge.
+I'd highly recommend reading it multiple times to be able to fully digest the dense ideas presented in this masterpiece.
     </p></details>
  <details>
     <summary><u>The Art of War by Sun Tzu</u></summary>